Find our best junior ISAs

 A junior ISA is a long-term and tax-free way for parents or guardians to invest or save money for their child's future.

 The money you add into this savings account is locked away.
-Your child can take control of the account and manage it from age 16, but cannot access it or withdraw funds until their 18th birthday
+Your child can take control of the account and manage it from age 16, but cannot access it or withdraw funds until their 18th birthday.

-How do junior ISAs work?
+How does a junior ISA work?

 Currently, every child has a junior ISA allowance of £9,000 per tax year which can be used during the tax year.
 This is the maximum amount that can be put into their ISA across the tax year and this allowance is reviewed annually by the government.